Jehovah-jireh: Interpretation

+"Jehovah Jireh embodies the belief in God's unwavering provision, echoing the story of Abraham and Isaac.
+It's a testament to the faith that God will provide for our needs, reassuring believers of His constant care and provision."

 Other modern usage

 John Newton translates "Jehovah-jireh" as "The Lord will provide" in his hymn, "When Troubles Assail."

 It is also the title of a William Cowper hymn.

-Jehovah Jireh is the title of an 1867 book by William Plumer.
+Jehovah Jireh is the title of an 1867 book by William Swan Plumer.

 "Jehovah Jireh" is the title of several modern songs, including one by Don Moen included on his 1986 debut album Give Thanks; various others have covered it, including thrash metal band Deliverance on their 1989 self-titled debut album.

 Chandra Currelley performed another song with the same title in the 2006 play What's Done in the Dark.

 R&B singer Frank Ocean also uses the name "Jehovah Jireh" in his debut album/mixtape Nostalgia, Ultra in the song is titled 'We All Try".

 Organizations bearing the name include Jehovah Jireh Children's Homes in Kenya, founded by Manasses Kuria, and churches such as Jehovah Jireh Samoan Assembly of God in Victorville, California, United States.

 Maverick City Music and Elevation Worship released a song called "Jireh" in 2021.